EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 - *Welcome Week* takes place in Week 0 of Semester 1.
 This is a Mandatory event (see Constitution 6B/9)
 - *Bedlam Festival* (or BedFest) takes place in Week 1 of Semester 2.
 ## 1.3 WHAT SHOULD YOUR PROPOSAL INCLUDE?
 The proposal forms are on the members’ section of the website.
 There are two main boxes; publicity text (a brief blurb) and proposal text (the body of your proposal, split up under broad headings like “Direction”, “Props” and “Tech”).
-Looking at old proposals is recommended for getting a feel of what is expected there.
+Looking at old proposals is recommended for getting a feel of what is expected there and these can be found in the proposals section on the Bedlam website.
 However, your proposal must include:
 - **Your team.**
   - **Show proposals must include at least: a Director, a Producer, a Stage Manager and a Technical Manager.** Festivals are different (see above).
   - **Everyone listed on the proposal must have EUTC membership** (purchased on the EUSA website or at the box office, but must be activated by emailing the Secretary)